TensorOpsAI/DriveAIOrganizer/README.md

 # Google Drive Organizer

 This Python script is designed to help you efficiently organize files in your Google Drive, including both your personal drive and shared company drives.
-It uses the Google Drive API to list and manage files and folders, and integrates with the OpenAI API to provide intelligent suggestions for optimal file organization.
+It uses the Google Drive API to list and manage files and folders and integrates with the OpenAI API to provide intelligent suggestions for optimal file organization.

 ## Features